2024 Best Human Resource Management Master's Degree Schools in District of Columbia

 Top District of Columbia Schools for a Master's in HR

-It is difficult to beat George Washington University if you wish to pursue a master's degree in human resource management.
+It's difficult to beat George Washington University if you want to pursue a master's degree in human resource management.
 Located in the city of Washington, GWU is a private not-for-profit university with a fairly large student population.

-Human Resource Management master's degree recipients from George Washington University earn a boost of about $4,303 over the average income of human resource management graduates.
+Human Resource Management master's degree recipients from George Washington University receive an earnings boost of approximately $16,331 above the average earnings of human resource management majors.

-It is hard to beat Georgetown University if you want to pursue a master's degree in human resource management.
-Georgetown is a very large private not-for-profit university located in the large city of Washington.
+It is difficult to beat Georgetown University if you want to pursue a master's degree in human resource management.
+Georgetown is a very large private not-for-profit university located in the city of Washington.